Amyotrophic lateral sclerosis (ALS)

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement.
 While the cause of ALS is largely unknown, about 10 percent of all cases have a hereditary (genetic) component.
 ALS affects approximately 5 out of every 100,000 individuals.
 In ALS, nerve cells die, and become unable to send messages to muscles.
 This eventually leads to muscle weakening, twitching, and an inability to move the arms, legs and the body.
 ALS does not affect a person’s ability to see, smell, taste, hear or recognize touch.
 The disease does not usually impair a person’s thinking or other cognitive abilities.

-The Nebraska Medical Center offers all the health services that may be necessary for an individual and their family who is living with ALS.
+Nebraska Medicine offers all the health services that may be necessary for an individual and their family who is living with ALS.
 The ALS nurse case manager will coordinate care with any of these specialty areas who all share an expertise in the management of ALS symptoms:

 - Physical therapy